BlenderCN-Org/hypermesh/docs/user-guide.md

 When the 3-dimensional projection of a hypermesh is manipulated, the hypercoordinates of the vertices are not automatically updated (for performance reasons).
+They are only recalculated as soon as they're needed.
+For example, when you pick a different projection for a hypermesh, any hypercoordinates that hadn't been recalculated yet, will be.
+Only then is the hypermesh re-projected using the new settings.

-If you want to force an update of the hypercoordinates, use the `Update hypercoordinates` operator (`<spacebar> -> Update hypercoordinates`).
+If for some reason you want to force an update of the hypercoordinates early, use the `Update hypercoordinates` operator (`<spacebar> -> Update hypercoordinates`).
-Note that this is necessary in order for the panel _Hypercoordinates_ to show the correct coordinates (!).
+This may be useful when scripting things related to hypermesh.

-If you are not interested in precise hypercoordinates, it is not necessary to call the `Update hypercoordinates` operator.
-For example, when you change a hypermesh's projection, the hypercoordinates are recalculated automatically before the hypermesh is projected using the new projection.
+If you are not accessing the hypercoordinates programmatically, it should never be necessary to call the `Update hypercoordinates` operator.
+Any behavior that is observable from the UI should be indistinguishable from the case where hypercoordinates _are_ immediately recalculated.
+Any behavior that does not satisfy this requirement is considered incorrect.
+Please file a bug report.